jdevfullstack-tutorials/gaming-productivity-specs/README.md

 simplicity and the best display on the screen, true tone and retina.
-It scales well when you project a Mac machine on a very large screen even if it is UHD.
+It scales well when you project a Mac machine on a very large UHD screen.

 Windows on the other hand is good in 1080p but the scaling is not